 Definitely, for the same reasons.

-However, please consider whether you are at focusing on a right knowledge area.
+However, please consider whether you are at focusing on the right knowledge area.
 Entirely possible that you need to address other areas first.
 The real source of problems on your project may be inefficient project management in general.

 If you are sure, let’s move on.